openSUSE/news-o-o/_posts/2012-04-12-opensuse-12-2-milestone-3-hits-the-street.markdown

 ---
 author: Jos Poortvliet
+comments: true
 date: 2012-04-12 14:44:35+00:00
 layout: post
 link: https://news.opensuse.org/2012/04/12/opensuse-12-2-milestone-3-hits-the-street/
+slug: opensuse-12-2-milestone-3-hits-the-street
-title: "openSUSE 12.2 Milestone 3 hits the street"
+title: openSUSE 12.2 Milestone 3 hits the street
+wordpress_id: 13157
 categories:
 - Distribution
 ---

 Despite delays due to the move to a i686 desktop kernel for 32-bit systems, milestone 3 is finally available.
 This milestone brings progress on a number of features including GNOME 3.4, LibreOffice 3.5.2, Plymouth and more.

 Like the M2, there has been a bit of a delay getting this testing milestone out.
 Some kernel changes made it initially impossible to build the 32bit version of openSUSE but these have been fixed.
 Download it from [software.opensuse.org/developer](http://software.opensuse.org/developer/).
 As usual, a list of the [most annoying bugs](http://en.opensuse.org/openSUSE:Most_annoying_bugs_12.2_dev) is being maintained and you can [see the list of bugs](https://bugzilla.novell.com/query.cgi?classification=openSUSE&field0-0-0=op_sys&product=openSUSE%2012.2&query_format=advanced&resolution=---&type0-0-0=substring&value0-0-0=openSUSE) [and/or file a new one in Bugzilla](https://bugzilla.novell.com/enter_bug.cgi?product=openSUSE%2012.2&format=guided).
 Read on for some details on the release and how to help!<!-- more -->